Github-Carrtel/Phytool/README.md

 ## Utilization

-We can accessed to the web application [here](https://github-carrtel.shinyapps.io/phytool_v2)
+We can access the web application [here](https://github-carrtel.shinyapps.io/phytool_v2)

-## Version of packages used to build the web application
+## Version of packages used to create the web application

 ``` r
 sessionInfo()